Trustworthy AI

 Ethics: This project emphasizes AI and social justice.
 The use of AI on this site, from search algorithms and AI reader to AI tutor, models best practices in civic science, a partnership between scientists and the public as stakeholders in co-creating technologies for public good in a democratic society (see also Tufts University’s definition).

 Our system does not store user data.
 When users interact with the AI tutor on this site, the messages shared between the chatbot and the user are deleted as soon as the user closes the chatbot screen.
-Data is kept private and not used by the AI vendor to train their LLM, though the data may be retained for up to 30 days to prevent abuse.
+Data is kept private and not used by AI vendors to train their LLM, though the data may be retained for up to 30 days to prevent abuse.

 Trustworthiness is a relational property, namely a characteristic of an object (such as AI).
 Trust is an attitude humans have towards people or tools that may be trustworthy.
 Read more on the epistemology of trust in Carolyn McLeod’s “Trust” in the Stanford Encyclopedia of Philosophy, ed.
 Edward N. Zalta & Uri Nodelman (2023).